-This project near Columbus, Ohio in Delaware, Ohio was a massive undertaking for the design and installation team.
-The sales team went out and gathered pictures, a copy of the energy bill, and prequalified for financing.
+This project in Delaware, Ohio near Columbus was a massive undertaking for the design and installation team.
+The sales team went out and gathered pictures, a copy of the energy bill, and prequalified them for financing.
 The home’s annual consumption, which is found on the bill in kilowatt-hours, was an immediate indicator that this system would be large.
-With plenty of roof space and favorable net metering policies, this project was able to size appropriately and done right.
+With plenty of roof space and favorable net metering policies, this project was able to be sized appropriately and done right.
 This project was not just able to be accomplished, it would actually result in one of the best return on investments that Solar Is Freedom has done.

-When it was finished, the arrays offset over three-hundred and thirty-one dollars a month ($331/month) in electricity cost.
+When it was finished, the arrays offset over three-hundred and thirty-one dollars a month ($331/month) in electricity costs.
 This project was the result of an early start and hard work from both the panel installation crew and the electrical team on both days.
-This project offsets the Conger family’s entire electrical consumption for the year, and erases their carbon footprint while saving them tens of thousands of dollars over their warranty period!
+This project offsets the family’s entire electrical consumption for the year and erases their carbon footprint while saving them tens of thousands of dollars over their warranty period!